 Replacement of the pipeline is being undertaken now to allow appropriate time for design, consultation, the Development Consent Order process and installation, whilst also maintaining the operation of the existing pipeline.

 At this stage Esso has considered alternative ways of transporting fuel, particularly by road.
 This pipeline will keep around 100 road tankers off the road every day (an estimate based on the volume of aviation fuel transferred from the Fawley Refinery to the West London Terminal via pipeline in 2015).

-Over summer 2018, we will hold local events where landowners can meet our team of experts to discuss the initial working route in more detail.
-We will continue to work closely with impacted landowners and organisations before refining the initial working route ahead of a second consultation in autumn 2018.
+We held local events where landowners had the opportunity to meet our team of experts to discuss the initial working route in more detail.
+We will continue to work closely with impacted landowners and organisations during and after the preferred route consultation.

 There may be wider impacts outside of the immediate pipeline route that may concern you and the pipeline route itself may be subject to change.
 We would therefore encourage you to stay engaged with the project and participate in the forthcoming consultation.
 We are also considering what additional temporary arrangements such as access routes and construction compounds may be required during the construction phase and we will be in touch in advance of the next consultation if our work indicates this could affect your land.

 You can view the preferred route on the interactive map on our website at www.slpproject.co.uk.
 We will also run a consultation where you can meet our team of experts to discuss the preferred route in more detail.
 We have also produced a map book which goes through every section of the preferred route.
 You can download a copy from our Document Library or view one at one of the information points or one of our events.
 All details can be found on our Preferred Route Consultation page.